Legal U.S. Sports Betting – State by State

 Although the provisions set out in SB16 are less attractive for operators than they are in other states, Tennessee sports betting is now legal.
-Following a vote in May 2019, the Volunteer State gave online sportsbooks the greenlight to go live.
+Following a vote in May 2019, the Volunteer State gave online sportsbooks the green light to go live.
 In fact, what’s interesting about Tennessee’s sports betting bill is that it only has provisions for online operators.
-As it stands (correct as of June 22, 2019), there are no offline venues where locals can be on sports.
+As it stands, there are no offline venues where locals can bet on sports.

 However, as the law states, licensed operators will be able to offer single, multiway and in-play betting.
 The only notable clause customers may be interested in is that live betting data will be supplied by an official vendor.
 In practice, this means the stats and odds will be supplied to by a central source to all Tennessee sportsbooks.

 This does raise issues with regards to value.
 However, the fact remains that you will have access to live bets as well as pre-event wagers within the state.
 The only other point to note is that operators will have to pay an upfront fee of $750,000 and a tax rate of 20%.
 They’re high barriers to entry.
 Even though these conditions won’t affect customers, it could limit the number of sports betting brands that set up camp in Tennessee.